geospace-code/matlab-stdlib/Readme.md

 [discuss Java implementation details](./Readme_java.md).
-If Matlab was started with [-nojvm](https://www.mathworks.com/help/matlab/matlab_env/commonly-used-startup-options.html), many Matlab-stdlib functions do not work.
+If Matlab was started with [-nojvm](https://www.mathworks.com/help/matlab/matlab_env/commonly-used-startup-options.html), some Matlab-stdlib functions do not work.
+We have a CI job that tests without JVM.

 ## Acknowledgments